 Sinusitis home remedies

-In about 70% of cases, acute sinusitis clears without a prescription.
+In about 70% of cases, acute sinusitis is cured without a prescription.

 Various home remedies and over-the-counter medications can relieve symptoms.